ggamb/OOP-Team-Profile-Generator/README.md

 ## Description
 Coming soon!

+Once you clone the code and run it as described below, the result of the HTML will be something like [this](https://user-images.githubusercontent.com/86434738/136713408-6b03103e-a1e1-4eb7-a870-1df694ae3f8f.png).

 ## Installation
 After cloning the code, you must install [Node.js](https://nodejs.org/en/) and [Inquirer](https://www.npmjs.com/package/inquirer).
 See their respective documentation to ensure that they are installed correctly.